octane77/octane77/README.md

 - ⚡ Fun fact: ...
 -->

-Hi 👋 My name is Emmanuel
+Hi 👋🏾 My name is Emmanuel
 =========================

-I'm a Software Engineer at Semicolon Africa
+I'm a Software Engineer Trained by Semicolon Africa
 --------------------------------------------------------------

 Over the course of my training in Semicolon Africa I've:
-- Engaged in project-based learning, with in-depth exposure to core software engineering and computing concepts like Software Development Life Cycle, System Architecture, Design and Testing.
+* Engaged in project-based learning, with in-depth exposure to core software engineering and computing concepts like Software Development Life Cycle, Database        Adminstration, Cloud Native Computing, Software Architecture, Design and Testing.
-- Learnt techniques of problem-solving through Design and Critical thinking guidelines.
+* Learnt techniques of problem-solving through Design and Critical thinking guidelines.
-- Acquired knowledge and training in the concepts of Business Modelling.
+* Acquired knowledge and training in the concepts of Business Modelling and Analysis.
-- Learnt to communicate Software Architecture and System Designs with the Unified Modeling Language.
+* Learnt to communicate Software Architecture and System Design using UML communication diagrams.
+* Liaised with Product Managers and Team Leads to identify minimum viable product requirements and clearly defined feature sets into well-scoped user stories for individual tasks.

 *   🌍  I'm based in Yaba, Lagos, Nigeria
 *   ✉️  You can contact me at [emmanuel.upah99@gmail.com](mailto:emmanuel.upah99@gmail.com)